Detecting and Evaluating Medical Hallucinations in Large Vision Language Models: Experiment and Discussion

 In comparison, LLaVA1.5-7b/13b and mPLUG-Owl2 exhibit appreciable precision that is reflected in the METEOR and BLEU metrics.
 Specifically, LLaVA1.5-7b/13b obtains scores of 27.16\% and 4.39\% on the METEOR and BLEU metrics, respectively. mPLUG-Owl2 achieves the best result of 29.39\% on the METEOR metrics, demonstrating that the generated content matches the GTs semantically and structurally more than the other baselines.

-On the IGR task, mPLUG-Owl2 outperforms the other baseline models on most conventional metrics.
+On the IRG task, mPLUG-Owl2 outperforms the other baseline models on most conventional metrics.
 LLaVA-Meds yields the worst result.
 The intuitive examples are reflected in the ROUGE-1/2/L with scores close to 0\%.
 A plausible explanation is that LLaVA-Med is full-parameters fine-tuned on the Q\&A dataset with short answers, and its inability to perform the IRG task, which requires the giving of long contextual responses.
 BertScore is considered to be in favourable agreement with human judgment compared to other metrics.
 In this case, the scores of 64.49\% and 62.62\% for mPLUG-Owl2 and XrayGPT, respectively.
 In contrast, BLIP and LLaVA1.5 families achieve comparable performance due to the BertScore of around 47\%.

 On the MediHall Score metric for assessing hallucinations, we perform corresponding analyses based on different tasks.
-Specifically, the LLaVA-Med series achieves higher results on the Med-VQA task, which arrive at 0.61, 0.57, and 0.69, respectively, suggesting the production of more correct content and fewer hallucinatory states.
+LLaVA-Med series achieves higher results on the Med-VQA task, which arrive at 0.59, 0.57, and 0.59, respectively, which is essentially on par with the performance of InstructBLIP as well as RadFM, which is 0.58 and 0.56, respectively.

 On the IRG task, the LLaVA-Med series, BLIP2, and RadFM cannot produce a computable MediHall Score since the generation format of these models is not suitable for reporting generation scenarios with contextual reasoning properties.
-Furthermore, MiniGPT4 exhibits favorable performance with the highest score of 0.88.

-\textbf{Analysis of six-dimensional hallucination level:} Figure~\ref{vis} provides results on the comparison of the performance of different baselines on distinct hallucination categories.
-We show the statistics of the presence of hallucinated sentences in the generated responses across baseline models on the Med-VQA task, aiming to fine-grained present the baseline models' multi-dimension medical competence.
-The core observations are as follows.

-The boundary between catastrophic hallucinations and correct statements clearly differentiates the capabilities of various LVLMs.
-MiniGPT4 is the worst-performing model, exhibiting extreme tendencies towards both catastrophic hallucinations and correct statements.
-All models have insignificant differences in Attribute Hallucinations, and these baselines have similar error boundaries, demonstrating that it's difficult for LVLMs to correctly judge or describe the size, shape, or number of organs and pathologies.
-In the case of prompt-induced hallucinations, primarily caused by counterfactual questions, nearly all models show prompt-induced hallucinations close to or even exceeding the number of catastrophic hallucinations.
-This indicates that counterfactual questions are effective in challenging the models, revealing that LVLMs are highly vulnerable to such attacks.
-It also suggests that most LVLMs fail to fully understand medical images from all dimensions, often ignoring information in the questions that is irrelevant to the image facts.